Healthy You - Every Day

 Confidence in LVHN

-Initial testing showed that Gearheart’s cancer had spread to her liver and that she would need liver surgery.
-She had done her research and was confident with her current clinicians, especially knowing that LVHN is a member of Memorial Sloan Kettering Cancer Alliance.
+Initial testing showed that Dawn’s cancer had spread to her liver and she would need liver surgery.
+She had done her research and was confident with her current clinicians.
 However, she complied with her family’s request for a second opinion.
-“The surgeon I saw at the other hospital agreed with everything we were doing, so I stayed at LVHN,” Gearheart says.
+“The surgeon I saw at the other hospital agreed with everything we were doing, so I stayed at LVHN,” she says.

-Dr. Brodsky removed the right lobe of Gearheart’s liver, with radiation also happening in that time frame.
+Her surgeon removed the right lobe of Dawn’s liver, with radiation also happening in that time frame.
 After that came 12 weeks of recovery, then the final three courses of chemotherapy.
 “In June 2022, we removed the tumor from her rectum and performed an ileostomy, an opening in the belly that’s a temporary drainage for waste,” Dr. Park says.
 “The waste is collected in a pouch.”

 A true survivor of cancer

-Six weeks after the ileostomy, Gearheart headed for her happy place, and water skied (with the pouch in place) across her favorite lake to the surprise of her friends and family.
+Six weeks after the ileostomy, Dawn headed for her happy place, where, to the surprise of her friends and family, she water-skied (with the pouch in place) across her favorite lake.
 Twelve weeks after it was conducted, the ileostomy was reversed.
 She utilized LVHN’s cancer nutritional program to wean herself back to a regular diet and took advantage of counseling offered by LVHN for anxiety, brought on by her illness.

 Colonoscopy